Translate

 “You belong here.”

-“No!” she shouted: She pulled away, and the tree released her.
+“No!” she shouted… She pulled away, and the tree released her.
 She stumbled back.

 The voices faded, the faces retreating back into the bark.
-The world snapped back to normal, the tree standing still and silent.
+The world snapped back to normal, the tree was standing still and silent.

 Alice left the town and the tree behind in the morning.